The undergraduate mathematics course, the Mathematical Tripos, lasts three or four years.

 - Informal descriptions of third year courses.

-- Formal descriptions and syllabuses for all the courses available in the Tripos.
+- Formal descriptions and syllabuses for all the courses available in the first three years of the Tripos.

 For each course, the Faculty Board agrees a syllabus and a number of lectures.
 The purpose of lectures is to cover all the material in the syllabus in a concise and consistent way.
 Unlike many universities courses (in the U.S. particularly), there is generally no `book of the course' that covers the right material at the right level.